Fenugreek

 - ^ a b c d Hamden K, et al. Inhibitory potential of omega-3 fatty and fenugreek essential oil on key enzymes of carbohydrate-digestion and hypertension in diabetes rats.
 Lipids Health Dis.
 (2011)

-- ^ a b c d e Gaur V, et al. Neurobehavioral assessment of hydroalcoholic extract of Trigonella foenum-graecum seeds in rodent models of Parkinson's disease.
+- ^ a b c d e Gaur V, et al. Neurobehavioral assessment of hydroalcoholic extract of Trigonella foenum-graecum seeds in rodent models of Parkinson's condition.
 Pharm Biol.
 (2013)

 - ^ a b Al-Jenoobi FI, et al. Pharmacokinetic interaction studies of fenugreek with CYP3A substrates cyclosporine and carbamazepine.
 Eur J Drug Metab Pharmacokinet.
 (2013)